 age-and developmentally-appropriate interviews with each child or adult child of the prospective adoptive parents living outside the home;

-at least two visits to the prospective adoptive family’s home and during one or more of those visits a safety assessment of the home and an observation of family members interacting together;
+at least two visits to the prospective adoptive family’s home including a safety assessment of the home and an observation of family members interacting together;

-criminal background and child abuse and neglect registry checks in accordance with applicable law and regulation;
+criminal background, child abuse and neglect records, and sex offender registry checks according to applicable law and regulation;

-a review of information and documents relating to any previous unfavorable home studies, denied adoption petitions, disruptions, dissolutions, or placement of other children out of the home;
+a review of information and documents relating to any previous unfavorable home studies, denied adoption petitions, disruptions, dissolutions, or placement of other children out of the home; and

-written references and interviews with individuals providing references; and

-periodic updates and updates when there are significant changes in circumstance to ensure relevant information and documents are current.
+personal, unrelated references.

 Interpretation: Individuals living in the home share common areas, sleep in the home, and have lived there for more than two weeks.
 Individuals frequently in the home should include any child care providers.

 In-person interviews provide the best opportunity for engagement of the person interviewed and provide additional information through observations and interactions during the interview and are preferred, but have only been specifically required for the prospective adoptive parents.
 It can sometimes be appropriate to interview other individuals through a videoconference or over the phone.
 When the agency is unable to complete an interview, it should make a clinical determination if the interview is necessary given the circumstances, other steps that can be taken to obtain relevant information, and document that decision and its efforts in the case record.